 This page contains affiliate links.
 Read more here.

 Programs offering financial assistance for single mothers in Minnesota run the gamut.
-Most do not come with specific labels for moms who must raise children by themselves.
+Most resources do not come with specific labels for moms who must raise children by themselves.

 As a single mom, you should avoid borrowing additional money if you already have bad credit, or if you are unemployed or disabled.
 Taking out an emergency loan without a solid repayment plan and steady income will only make your situation worse.
 Take this step only as a last resort.